 CHRISTOPHER LIVINGSTON’S work as an actor has taken him from supporting roles in regional theaters on the West Coast all the way to Off-Broadway plays in New York City.
 He performed in the CBS television series “Unforgettable” and was nominated for a Grammy Award for his voice-over portrayal in the Blackstone Audio production of “Hamlet.”

-SYDNEY MORTON has performed on Broadway and on national tours of “Flashdance,” “Motown,” “Evita,” and others, as well as in regional theaters around the country and in film and television.
+SYDNEY MORTON plays the role of Cheryl Overstreet in the Spike Lee Netflix series “She’s Gotta Have It.”
+She has performed on Broadway and on national tours of “Flashdance,” “Motown,” “Evita,” and others, as well as in regional theaters around the country and in film and television.
 She is trained in musical theater (BFA, U of Michigan), Shakespearean theater (The Royal Academy of Dramatic Arts), and dance (Cincinnati Ballet, Ohio Dance Theater, etc.).

 LEOPOLD MANSWELL has lead, feature, and recurring credits in films and TV series, including “The Knick” and “Person of Interest.”
 He has also played leads at the Blackbox Theater, including Walter-Lee in “Raisin in the Sun” and Jim in “The Glass Menagerie.”
 Leo earned his BFA from the University of Minnesota’s Guthrie Theater Actor Training Program.